The Anglican Worship Service

 After communion, there will be some closing prayers, and a final hymn.
 During this hymn, the priest, the deacon, and the server will walk to the back of the church.
 The recessional reminds us to follow Christ as we leave the church to serve Him in the world next week.

-When the last hymn is finished, the deacon will dismiss us with a final encouraging word.
+When the last hymn is finished, the priest will dismiss us with a final encouraging word.
 You are invited to remain in the pews for a few minutes in silent reflection and prayer.
 Then we all leave!

 What Our Clergy Wear